Criminal Division Frequently Asked Questions

 If you have not yet been fingerprinted, follow the instructions on the order.

-I missed my PSI or Alcohol Evaluation.
+I missed my PSI or Substance Abuse Evaluation.
 What do I do now?,

 How do I get a court appointed attorney and how much will one cost me?,